rvind92/assessment-backend-2019/README.md

 Using the boilerplate in this repo, expose a GraphQL interface with the following features:

-- Raise (create) an incident and assign it to a user with an `Engineer` role
+- [x] Raise (create) an incident and assign it to a user with an `Engineer` role
-- Assign the incident to a user
+- [x] Assign the incident to a user
-- Acknowledge the incident
+- [x] Acknowledge the incident
-- Resolve the incident
+- [x] Resolve the incident
-- Read details about a certain incident
+- [x] Read details about a certain incident
-- Delete an incident
+- [x] Delete an incident
-- Index all incidents in the system
+- [] Index all incidents in the system (not sure if I get this since I am not allowed to touch the mongoose models for indexing)
-  - This includes filtering by fields, sorting by the date of creation and update and pagination
+  - [] This includes filtering by fields, sorting by the date of creation and update and pagination (I have only done sorting/filtering by assignee and dates, did not accomplish pagination)

 `Incident` and `User` models are defined for your convenience.
 There is no need to wire up the user management system.

 ## Evaluation